tundish/blue_monday_78/ray_19780116_retires/admin.rst

 [KAREN]_

-    Or I could call him over.
-You're not doing this to me again.
+    Or maybe I should call him over.
+You're not doing this to us again.
+    I'm sick of bloody solicitors and loan agreements and ...

+    Bailiffs!

 [MARTIN]_

     All right.
+Shut up.

+    Shut up, will you.

     See over there?
 That's my cellie.
 Gets out today.
-    |HERO| will take them.
+    |HERO| will have them.

+    Then you can shut up.

 [KAREN]_